Shortlink to this blog: http://wp.me/p3nYC8-Od

-You won’t find any legislative enactment (law or otherwise) that says that.
+You won’t find any legislative enactment (law or otherwise) that says individual assent is required.

 You won’t even find that idea written about before the 1970’s.
 The idea grew out of speculation by members of the posse comitatus movement which first emerged in 1969.